-Designers are expected to their judgement when professional designing projects and should not be over reliant on Available guidance, warrants and guidance. standards cannot be expected to cover the conditions and circumstances that apply to each individual project which will have its unique set of conditions.
+Designers are expected to use their professional judgement when designing projects and should not be over reliant on guidance.
+Available guidance, warrants and standards cannot be expected to cover the conditions and circumstances that apply to each individual project which will have its unique set of conditions.